PouyaPouryaie/basicFeaturesForSpringProject/index.md

 ### Message Source
 1) define LocaleConfig to implement  Base config to define messageSource
-   - how load message source (ex: loadMessageSource method in LocaleConfig class)
+   1) how load message source (ex: loadMessageSource method in LocaleConfig class)
-   - how define bean for use message source for specific category (ex: errorCodeSourceDesc method in LocaleConfig class)
+   2) how define bean for use message source for specific category (ex: errorCodeSourceDesc method in LocaleConfig class)
-   - how define config for resolve locale (ex: localeResolver method in LocaleConfig class)
+   3) how define config for resolve locale (ex: localeResolver method in LocaleConfig class)
 2) add message key from message-source bundle into code (ex: SampleExceptionType enum class)
 3) the code is written use locale by header, and you should set Accept-Language in request header
 4) define message and messageContainer for use to send identical messageResponse for error or normal message

+This project has continued and more features will add to project in future <br>